1.1.1 School Team Players

 Players/teams may not have any communication with any outside sources, with exception of HSEL Administration while their match is in progress, including, but not limited to: coaches, teachers, and substitutes.
 Players/teams may only have communication with outside sources during the grace period between games in a series or unless otherwise outlined in game-specific rules.

-Spectators are allowed in game lobbies for the sole purpose of streaming their school team’s match to the School’s Twitch or Youtube channel.
-Spectators streaming the match cannot be a team’s coach or another player on the same roster competing in the match.
-Spectators may not be in contact with the teams while the game is being played.
-All spectator streams must be from the player point of view, or a 3rd person chase cam.
-The use of the skybox camera, director camera, or the point of view of another team’s player is prohibited.
+Spectators are permitted in game lobbies for the sole purpose of streaming their school team’s match to the School’s Twitch or Youtube channel.
+Spectators streaming the match cannot be another player on the same roster competing in the match.
+For the specific Spectator rules per game, please review Section 3 on your game’s rule page.
 At the end of the match, the stream vod must be shared with the other team.

 2.13.1 Student StreamingStudents may stream to their personal twitch or youtube channel if they’re participating in the match.
 The match may only be streamed from the student’s in game point of view and should have at least a 3 minute delay set to prevent possible incidents of stream sniping.